2017 A to Z: Letter B…

 As I learned to read, I graduated to the Bobbsey Twins, Trixie Belden and Nancy Drew – my all-time favorite!
 Nancy Drew probably became my favorite when I was about ten and stayed with me for a long time.
 There were no tag sales like today to buy books at – they were all bought new.
 I mostly remember buying them at the new K-Mart in Macon; the first “big box” store at that time besides Sears.
 Whenever mama went, I quickly volunteered to tag along… making a bee-line to the book area to peruse the new titles of Nancy Drew.
 It was always such a dilemma in choosing a new book… so many titles to choose from, and only so much money!
 But I was excited to walk out with a new book in my hands… anxious to begin reading.

 The Nancy Drew line of original 56 books began in 1930 under the pseudonym of Carolyn Keene.
 As a young girl, I often visioned Carolyn writing these books… it wasn’t until I was an adult did I discover that they were actually written by several people – how disillusioned I felt!
 In reading more on this book line, I discovered that my all-time favorite book, The Hidden Staircase, was her No. 2 book in the series.
 After reading it, I know my mind ran to looking for hidden staircases… and I’m sure I secretly checked out a few.
-When I laid on grandmama’s quilt reading Nancy Drew, I always felt like I was right there with Nancy following along in her sleuthing.
+I always felt like I was right there with Nancy following along in her sleuthing.

-My books were kept neatly lined up in my bookcase; I never liked to loan them out either, but sometimes Mama made me.
+My books were kept neatly lined up in my bookcase; I never liked loaning them out either, but sometimes Mama made me.
 When we visited my cousin in Macon, I often was envious of her collection of Nancy Drew books – she had more than me!

 My favorite spot for an afternoon read was outside laying on grandmamma’s quilt; and when I was tired of reading, I had the clouds rolling by to gaze up at.